nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-09-19-most_popular_industries_for_llcs.md

 ---
-title: "The 10 Most Popular Industries for LLC Formation"
+title: "The 10 Most Popular Industries for LLC Formation (May 2024 Update)"
 layout: post
 date: 2023-09-19
-update_date: 2024-06-11
+update_date: 2024-06-19
 author: jack_nicholaisen
 summary: "Discover the top industries for LLC formation and learn why these sectors dominate the business landscape.
 Uncover opportunities for your own venture!"
 thumbnail: /images/posts-headers/most-popular-industries-for-llc-header.png